NicolaiRuckel/beamer-template/README.md

 ## Files

 ### Makefile
 This is the Makefile for the template (duh!).
-It builds the talk with `make` and then cleans up the mess (.log, toc, .aux, ...) that the LaTeX compiler left.

 ### Colors
 The defined colors are the ones from the